-Currently, work is underway to restore Azerbaijan’s newly recovered territories, with the government allocating $1.5 billion for reconstruction works in 2021.
-These funds will be used to restore damaged infrastructure (electricity, gas, water, communications, roads, education, health, etc.), as well as cultural and historical monuments.
+Currently, work is underway to restore Azerbaijan’s newly recovered territories.
+In 2021 the government allocated $1.5 billion for reconstruction works, including restoration of damaged infrastructure (electricity, gas, water, communications, roads, education, health, etc.), as well as cultural and historical monuments.

 Azerbaijan continues to promote diversification of its economy away from hydrocarbons, and is looking to increase the agriculture, logistics, tourism, and information/communication technology (ICT) sectors.
 Azerbaijan is also taking steps toward more sustainable energy production, particularly in the newly returned territories.